HPrinz/sketch-recognition/README.md

 - rename files to `<category>.npy`
 - run `python reduce.py` in `/quickdraw-ds` to extract and export the first 300 sketches (290 train and 10 test images).
 The original files in `/quickdraw-ds` can be deleted afterwards
 - train the SVM (see above)

+### Using Pre-Trained SVM Models

+Trained models are saved in the `models/` folder for later use.
+To reuse a pre-trained model, run `python use_svm_model.py -m "models/file.sav"` (change model file accordingly) If the model was trained with Google Quickdraw data, add `-q`

 ## CNN (Convolution Neural Network) Architectures